bHarGav796/bHarGav796/README.md

 <h1 align="center">Hi 👋, I'm Bhargav Phukan</h1>
-<h3 align="center">Follow me, as I navigate the exciting world of code and discover the world of web and mobile development, and unlock the endless possibilities of code.</h3>
+<h3 align="center">Follow me, as I navigate the exciting world of web and mobile development and unlock the endless possibilities of code.</h3>

 - 🔭 I’m currently working on **QR Code Attendance Tracker**